whansen-ai/qac387-final-project/README.md

 First, clone the repo locally.

-Second, download the requirements.txt dependancies using this bash command:
+Second, create an activate a virtual working environment (.venv) and download the requirements.txt dependancies using this bash command:

 pip install -r requirements.txt